owncloud-archive/documentation/user_manual/pim/calendar.rst

-If you want to export a single event click on it and press the *Export* button on the bottom left corner of the event (you need to expand *Advanced* settings in event editing window to see this button).
+If you want to export a single event click on it and press the *Export* button on the bottom left corner of the event (you need to expand *Advanced* settings in the event editing window to see this button).

 To export all events in calendar see :ref:`export-calendar` section in :ref:`managing-calendars`.